Laurent phenomenon algebras: Rank two

 This seed has exactly the same form as the initial seed, except the coefficients $A,B,C,D,E$ are permuted as follows:

 Furthermore this relabeling just permutes the five relatively prime pairs As a result, we know that the next mutation will be identical to the first one, just with a different permutation of coefficients.
 Proceeding in this fashion, one checks that the list of clusters has the form given in Figure \ref{fig:finite}.
+An example is the above calculation obtaining cluster $\{(z, Ay+BE),(y, Dz+BC)\}$ from the cluster $\{(x, Ay+BE),(y, Cx+DE)\}$.
 The fact the cluster variables ``wrap around'' after five mutations is a simple computer calculation with rational functions.
 For example, it says that

 gives $t =\dfrac{Cx+ED}{y}$.
 It follows from denominator vector considerations (Proposition \ref{P:den}) that all of $x,y,z,u,t$ are distinct even up to units.

 Note that the subgroup of the permutation group of $\{A,B,C,D,E\}$ generated by the involutions $(BC)(DE)$ and $(AB)(DE)$ is a dihedral group of order 10.
 The element in the center of this subgroup acts on the seeds by swapping the two cluster variables and exchange polynomials.